iversonianGremling/bsptags/README.md

 I have a workspace just for terminal stuff, another one just for browser stuff.
 I want to access terminal stuff from my browser workspace.
 I hit a key and all the terminal stuff appears there, when I'm done I hit it again and the terminal stuff goes back to its workspace.

 ## Limitations
-This script relies purely on bspc native "moving across workspaces" command so if you fuse a workspace with a lot of windows the layout might get messed up
+This script relies purely on bspc native "moving across workspaces" command so if you fuse a workspace with a lot of windows the layout might get messed up.

+## TODO
+bspc apparently has tools to deal with geometry

 ## Usage
 ### Bsptags